-We departed Kashan with Hossien, a taxi driver who throughout the day, morphed into a really interesting guide.
+We departed Kashan enroute to Isfahan with Hossien, a taxi driver who throughout the day, morphed into a really interesting guide.
 He’s a family man; his wife doesn’t work outside the house and together they have two children, a son aged 8 and a daughter 3.
 He laughed when I asked if his 3 year old was a good girl.
 ‘She talk, talk, talk,’ was his response.
 Those with little girls will understand!
 His lovely wife had prepared tea and sweets for all of us.
 Hossien is one of many Iranians who are staking their future on a growing tourist industry.

 Our first stop on the road from Kashan to Isfahan was the much talked about UNESCO listed Persian or Bagh-e Fin Gardens.
 This beautiful, cool garden designed in the 16th century is awash with narrow rectangular pools and fountains which are fed by natural springs.
 Cedar trees abound.
 There’s some unpleasant history associated with the gardens though, since this is the place where an Iranian Prime Minister was imprisoned and murdered (in the hammam no less) in 1851.

 Next stop was a caravanserai.
 These inns were dotted all along the famous Silk Road which linked Constantinople (Istanbul today) to China and yes, Marco Polo travelled this route through Iran.
 This ancient network of tracks allowed vigorous trade to occur and since the traders and animals (camels mostly) could only travel 30 kms a day, numerous caravanserai were built.
 This one has survived the wear and tear over the centuries, although it is non operational today.